 Canvas vs. Synthetic Tents

 Canvas: Canvas is heavy.
-The Crystal Moon Tent which fits 2.5 people and gear weighs eight pounds.
 Use it for car camping, festivals, backyard sleeping, base camp when weight isn’t an issue.
+You can pack it in a few miles on your back, but it isn’t intended for backpacking.

 Synthetic is light and is the choice for backpacking where weight is an issue.
 Synthetic tents can trap moisture inside and make you feel damp and thus cold.
 Get around this by using an open tarp which allows ventilation on both ends.
 Especially the Ray Way Tarp This two person shelter weighs a whopping 1 pound when made with silnylon or Dyneema fabric.